-At December 31, 2021 and 2020, forfeitures of \$9,560 and \$19,918, respectively, were available to pay administrative expenses of the Plan or fund Company contributions.
-During the year ended December 31, 2021, the Company utilized forfeitures of approximately \$11,067 to pay administrative expenses of the Plan, with \$4,928 used to reduce Company contributions.
+The Company's matching contributions may be reduced by forfeitures that accumulate from terminations of participants with non-vested employer matching contributions.
+At December 31, 2021 and 2020, forfeitures of \$22,813 and \$13,883, respectively, were available to pay administrative expenses or fund Company contributions.
+During the year ended December 31, 2021, the Company utilized forfeitures of approximately \$26,542 to pay administrative expenses of the Plan, with no amounts used to reduce Company contributions.